duaraghav8/dockershrink-cli/README.md

 dockershrink init --api-key <paste your api key here>
 ```

-This is a one-time step.
+This is a one-time step which creates a `.dsconfig.json` file inside your home directory.

+If your API key changes, simply run `init` again with the new api key to update it.

 Congratulations!
-Your instalation is now complete!
+Your installation is now complete!

-Head over to Usage.

 ## Usage
 Navigate into the root directory of one of your Node.js projects and run the simplest command: